AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a person by providing role (tutor/student), name, phone, address, subject, level, and price.
+1. User requests to add a person by providing role (tutor/student), name, phone, email, address, subject, level, and price.
 2. ConnectEd validates all fields.
 3. ConnectEd adds the new person to the database.
 4. ConnectEd shows a success message and the updated list.